created by URGQ in Moreton Bay, Brisbane

 extra care should be taken, and penetration of the wrecks is not

 recommended.
-Dive site is extremely tidal and care to dive in slack
+The dive site is extremely tidal and care to dive in slack

 water is a must.
 For experienced divers, a drift dive through the wrecks